wikimedia-enterprise/wme-sdk-go/example/streaming/README.md

 b) Using `since`
-If we have the record for partittion:date_published as follows:
+If we have the record for `partittion -> date_published` as follows:

 ```
 0 -> "2024-02-29T19:41:29.98Z"